josh-thurston/FlaskNeo4jStarter/README.md

 Notes:
 - This is not a completed application that is ready for deployment.
 It is a starting point only.
-- Be sure to change the Neo4j credentials and foundin data/db_session.py
+- Be sure to change the Neo4j credentials and found in data/db_session.py